Trace a utility network

 You can display and share a complete utility network with a user via a web map if the map includes one feature layer for every network source.

 To display and share the utility network, create a utility network object from a feature service URL and a web map that contains all the layers that participate in the utility network.

 The feature service provides access to the topological network in the utility network.
 So, you could provide a map that contains just a subset of the feature layers, for a specific workflow.
 Any tracing would be performed using the full topological network provided by the feature service.
 If you need to add additional utility network layers you can create them from the individual network sources, as required.
 You can also access a utility network and run a trace completely without a map.
 Just provide the feature service URL when you create the utility network.
 If needed, you can create a completely new map by creating feature layers from the network sources.

 ArcGIS Runtime supports Utility Network version 2 and later that is provided from ArcGIS Pro 2.2 and later.
 For details see utility network upgrade history.

-The utility network follows the loadable pattern for asynchronous resources.
+The utility network follows the loadable pattern described in Loading resources asynchronously.
 Loading the utility network loads the entire utility network schema (information about the datasets that participate in the network).
 Once loaded, your app can navigate this network schema to discover the domain networks it contains and any further details about the network.